yojoots/libbitcoin-system-wiki/Script-Verification.md

 This section describes the verification of input and output scripts with the relevant off-stack arguments (witnesses, lock-time, unspent outputs etc).
-Script verification does not verify the chain state information provided to the parsing the script.
+Note that script verification does not verify the chain state information passed on to the verification of the scripts.
 Script verification assesses whether input & output scripts evaluate to true on the script stack for a given a set of consensus rules.

 ![script::verify](https://ipfs.io/ipfs/QmeE3FaoJZa75qh47TsdGD6nCEr5EvWraNG32E1jKo3kVj)